varbench/methods/programs/mVMC_RBM/README.md

 # mVMC

 Version 1.1.0 copied from https://github.com/issp-center-dev/mVMC, modified with Restricted Boltzmann machine (RBM) as developed and implemented by Kota Ido and Takahiro Misawa.
-It can also be fond at https://github.com/issp-center-dev/mVMC/tree/develop/
+It can also be found at https://github.com/issp-center-dev/mVMC/tree/develop/

 A numerical solver package for a wide range of quantum lattice models based on many-variable Variational Monte Carlo method